nablarch/nablarch-document/en/application_framework/application_framework/libraries/log/failure_log.rst

  .. tip::
   Derived source run time information can be output to the failure log by output of the process target data.
-  When the data from the Web has to be linked to the batch process, runtime information (request ID or run time ID etc.) during execution of the screen process is the derived source run time information in the batch process.
+  When the data from the web has to be linked to the batch process, runtime information (request ID or run time ID etc.) during execution of the screen process is the derived source run time information in the batch process.
   For information on how to output the derived source run time information, :ref:`failure_log-output_src_exe_info`.